 Here’s a fun fact: You don’t necessarily need a lawyer to facilitate the purchase of a piece of land.
 However, conveyancing lawyers will ensure that all aspects of the purchasing process are done legally, thus preventing you from running into trouble with the law in the future.

 Anyway, there you have it!
-A basic guide which you can use to familiarise yourself with some important elements of the process of buying land in Malaysia, or a stepping stone from which you can choose to further develop your knowledge on the matter.
+This a basic guide which you can use to familiarise yourself with some important elements of the process of buying land in Malaysia, or a stepping stone from which you can choose to further develop your knowledge on the matter.

 *This article was repurposed from “Here’s a Beginner’s Guide to Buying Land in Malaysia“, first published on Loanstreet.com.my |